docksal/docksal/docs/troubleshooting.md

 ### How to resolve

-1. Perform `fin vm restart`.
+1. Perform `fin vm restart`
-2. If above did not help, then reboot your local host.
+2. If above did not help, then reboot your local host
 3. If above did not help, perform commands below and then reboot your host:

 ```bash